MedhaRudra/REST-vs-gRPC/README.md

 ```
 would run the `add` endpoint 1000 times against the server on the `localhost` and then report the time taken divided by the number of queries (1000).
 This gives a time-per-query, which is expressed in milliseconds.
 The python `perf_counter` routine from the [`time` module] makes it easy to conduct such timing tests.
 We measure multiple queries because each query is fairly short and we want to average over many such queries.

-All experiments have ben conducted on VM instance of Google Cloud Platform (`e2-standard-2` instance)
+All experiments have been conducted on VM instance of Google Cloud Platform (`e2-standard-2` instance)

 ## Results
 | Method 			| Local  |Same Zone | Different Region |